-The Advanced Composite program at Enterprise State Community College prepares students to work in industries such as aerospace, automotive, bridge building, marine, sporting goods, and parts assembly.
+The Advanced Composite program at Alabama Aviation College prepares students to work in aerospace, automotive, bridge building, marine, sporting goods, and parts assembly industries.
 This program introduces basic composite materials, techniques, and procedures and progresses through advanced composite skills.
 Students will demonstrate industry standards concerning safety, composite terminology, hand lay-ups, and composite inspection and repair.
-Students who complete this program will be prepared for entry-level employment as composite technicians.
+Our instructors are from the aerospace industry and have years of hands-on experience.
+This program will prepare students for entry-level employment as composite technicians.

 Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 PRODUCTION AND PROCESSING

 Knowledge of raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.

 EDUCATION AND TRAINING

 Knowledge of principles and methods for curriculum and training design, teaching and instruction for individuals and groups, and measuring training effects.

 REQUEST MORE INFORMATION